 Summer or Winter, every visit to the “City of Nawabs” had me gripped with its amazing history, delightful art, colorful culture & yummy food.
 The capital of Uttar Pradesh has something for everyone – so much that you might find that two days are not enough to enjoy it all.
 You might ask me what is the ideal time to spend in Lucknow.
 Well – I will let you be a judge of that once you see my entire list of places to visit in Lucknow.

-I have been sharing various Lucknow attractions for each one of them deserve a separate post.
+I have been sharing various Lucknow attractions for each one of them deserves a separate post.
 The extent of beauty, heritage and stories that reside within them could best be shared in their own space.
 It is time that I consolidate that entire list of places to visit in Lucknow into one single post.
 This should serve you are a Lucknow Guide and help you plan your own trip to this magnificent city.
 However, before we get to that, a quick history of this illustrious city.

 History of Lucknow